Gaussian elimination: History

 The method in Europe stems from the notes of Isaac Newton.
-In 1670, he wrote that all the algebra books known to him lacked a lesson for solving simultaneous equations, which Newton then supplied.
+In 1669-1670, Newton wrote that all the algebra books known to him lacked a lesson for solving simultaneous equations, which Newton then supplied.
 Cambridge University eventually published the notes as Arithmetica Universalis in 1707 long after Newton had left academic life.
 The notes were widely imitated, which made (what is now called) Gaussian elimination a standard lesson in algebra textbooks by the end of the 18th century.
 Carl Friedrich Gauss in 1810 devised a notation for symmetric elimination that was adopted in the 19th century by professional hand computers to solve the normal equations of least-squares problems.
 The algorithm that is taught in high school was named for Gauss only in the 1950s as a result of confusion over the history of the subject.

 Some authors use the term Gaussian elimination to refer only to the procedure until the matrix is in echelon form, and use the term Gauss–Jordan elimination to refer to the procedure which ends in reduced echelon form.
 The name is used because it is a variation of Gaussian elimination as described by Wilhelm Jordan in 1888.
 However, the method also appears in an article by Clasen published in the same year.
 Jordan and Clasen probably discovered Gauss–Jordan elimination independently.